 Monitoring Session Requirements

 BLS Instructors are required to complete one (1) successful monitoring session.
 For ACLS and PALS Instructors, if your ACLS/PALS Provider certification was taken anywhere other than our office, you are required to complete two (2) monitoring sessions.
 If your ACLS/PALS provider course was taken at our office, you are only required to complete one (1) monitoring session.

 Do you offer virtual instructor classes?

-No. A portion of this class is completed online at home to save time in class, but you are required to attend your AHA Instructor class and monitoring session in-person at our office in order to receive your AHA BLS Instructor certification.
-The AHA does not allow completely virtual instructor classes.
+Yes, the American Heart Association allows virtual classes until August 31, 2023.
+A portion of this class is completed online at home to save time in class, and you will attend your AHA Instructor class virtually then complete your monitoring session remotely to receive your AHA BLS Instructor certification.
+Click here for more information and upcoming class dates.
 Be careful when signing up for a class somewhere that seems too good to be true – we suggest reading through the AHA Fraud Warning.
-In summary, the fraud warning advises students to protect themselves by always looking for the official AHA Training Center logo before registering for a class, verify that the organization is a Training Center on the AHA Course Connector or by calling 1-800-AHA-USA-1, and remember that AHA does not offer completely virtual provider or instructor courses.
+In summary, the fraud warning advises students to protect themselves by always looking for the official AHA Training Center logo before registering for a class, verify that the organization is a Training Center on the AHA Course Connector or by calling 1-800-AHA-USA-1.

 The American Heart Association strongly promotes knowledge and proficiency in all AHA courses and has developed instructional materials for this purpose.
 Use of these materials in an educational course does not represent course sponsorship by the AHA.
 Any fees charged for such a course, except for a portion of fees needed for AHA course materials, do not represent income to the AHA.